Human Uses of Catnip

 More recently, research done at Iowa State Univerty, showed that catnip was 10 times more effective at repelling mosquitoes than DEET.

-Personal experience of Catnip as an insect repellant.
+Personal experience of Catnip as an insect repellent.

 Near the water at our boat club there sometimes are little biting flies.
 They are devilishly fast and hard to keep away.
 I was sanding my boat and being bitten to distraction.
 I found a catnip plant, rubbed the leaves on my legs and exposed arms, and did not get a single bite after this.

-This article is provided for information only.
-It is not intended to replace medical or veterinary help.
+This article is provided for information and entertainment only.
+Most of the reported uses of catnip have not been researched or properly documented.
+This article is not intended to replace medical or veterinary help.
 If you or your cat are sick see a doctor or vet.